Ukranian soldiers on Snake Island freed after being taken prisoner

-The Ukrainian border guards who shouted "Go f**k yourself" at invading Russian forces in the Black Sea before they were captured have been freed in a prisoner swap with Moscow.
+The Ukrainian border guards who shouted "Go f*** yourself" at invading Russian forces in the Black Sea before they were captured have been freed in a prisoner swap with Moscow.

 The 19 sailors defending Zmiinyi Island – also known as Snake Island – were released from Russian captivity on Thursday, according to Ukraine's deputy prime minister Iryna Vereschuk.